jeroenmaes/BTFGui/README.md

 # BTFGui
-A simple windows GUI for managing BizTalk Server, built upon the BizTalkFactory Management Automation SDK.
+A simple windows GUI for managing BizTalk Server, built upon the BizTalkFactory Management Automation SDK (https://psbiztalk.codeplex.com).
-Use it on your BizTalk Server to quickly do some administration, without the need to use the slow BizTalk Management Console.
+Use it on your (Development) BizTalk Server to quickly do some administration, without the need to use the often slow BizTalk Management Console.

 ![BTF GUI 0.1](http://i.imgur.com/xRezISe.png)